Freedom, Responsibility, and Independence Day

-Tomorrow is the 4th of July (Independence Day).
-Many Americans will be celebrating with parades, picnics, and fireworks displays (oh how noisy the neighborhood will be tomorrow evening once the sun goes down).
-But what does it mean to be free?
+Today is the 4th of July (Independence Day).
+Many Americans are celebrating with parades, picnics, and fireworks displays (oh how noisy the neighborhood will be tonight once the sun goes down).
+We are living in a rather strange era in American history.
+We have a President who doesn't seem to understand or respect historical norms, who seems attracted to authoritarianism, who labels the press the enemy of the people.
+There are those who are attracted to authoritarianism, who are willing to set aside freedom for promised security.
+As we celebrate our freedoms today, what does it mean to be free?
 What responsibilities do we who are have for that freedom?
-Since many will be doing something other than reading my blog tomorrow, I wanted to share this excerpt from my book Faith in the Public Square: Living Faithfully in 21st Century America (Energion Publications, 2012).
+With these questions in mind, I want to reshare an excpeter from my book Faith in the Public Square: Living Faithfully in 21st Century America (Energion Publications, 2012) that deals with these very questions.

 Every year, on the fourth day of July, Independence Day makes itself felt in the United States.
 It is a reminder that the United States was founded on the principles of liberty and happiness for all – at least in theory.
 In point of fact, we’ve not always lived up to our ideals, but in principle we are a people committed to equal justice and opportunity.
 These commitments are enshrined in the words of our founding documents.
 The Declaration of Independence insists that “Governments are instituted among Men, deriving their just powers from the consent of the governed.”

 These freedoms have at times been abridged and set aside in the name of security or the defense of the nation, and often we’ve come to regret those decisions.
 Living as we do at a time when the government has taken steps to limit certain civil rights and freedoms, questions have been raised about the usefulness and constitutionality of these actions.
 Threatened from outside, or so we believe, we’ve allowed at least some of our freedoms to erode.
 The Declaration of Independence insists that the government serves at the pleasure of the people, but at times the executive branch has taken on imperial tendencies – though the degree to which this is true may depend on who is President of the United States.
-(When I first wrote this essay for the Lompoc Record George W. Bush was President and I was less tolerant of his efforts to expand executive power than perhaps I am today when I’m more in tune with the person who is currently holding that office.)
 But, it’s worth considering the implications of an expansion of power undertaken in the name of security.
 How much is too much?
 What liberties are being lost and will we be able to reclaim them once their gone?

 Consider for a moment the claim made by our former President that he had the authority to designate citizens and foreign nationals as “enemy combatants,” thereby placing them beyond normal constitutional protections (President Obama has not really backed off this claim either).
 I agree with John Whitehead of the Rutherford Institute that this is possibly a dangerous and unconstitutional act.